gadget-framework/gadget-course/stock_interactions.md

 * Fish entering stock due to a process in a related stock
   + This can be either movement between stocks or spawning
-* Fish is removed from a stock due to predation
+* Fish are removed from a stock due to predation

 We will illustrate these processes using a simple multistock model: